On this page you find articles on cricket betting and sports betting in general.

 The 4th Test will starting late on Christmas Day in the UK as England try and pull themselves together and avoid total annihilation.
 After crushing victories by margins of 381 in Brisbane and 218 in Adelaide, England slumped to a 150 in Perth to hand over the Ashes.
 One positive is that at least the margin of defeat has been getting smaller and smaller.
 However, the Australians have just been too ruthless.

-Online betting site Paddy Power are running their Double Odds Special for the 4th and 5th Test.
+Can England grab something in Melbourne for the 4th Test?
+Naturally the bookies have Alastair Cook’s men at long odds, 7/2 to get a victory in the next Test, while the Australians are at 8/11 to take the draw.Online betting site Paddy Power are running their Double Odds Special for the 4th and 5th Test.
 Back a winning Top Team Runscorer in any innings of the Third Test, and if the player scores a century, then Paddy Power will pay you out at DOUBLE your original odds.

 Can England save any face in the third Test of the Ashes series?
 After getting blown out of the water in the first two Tests, largely being orchestrators of their own downfall with some woeful batting, the tourists are staring down the barrell of a potential whitewash in the series.
 They have yet to get any foothold in the series since the opening day of the first Test, a strong position which they simply threw away.

 Now they will head to the unpredictable high bounce in Adelaide for the Third Test this week, hoping to redeem themselves.
 Coach AndY Flower has already said that there will be changes in the lineup as England look for a winning combination.
 While the Australians are running as strong 4/6 favourites to win the Third Test, you could look for bigger profit in the batsman markets.